Wrangling Complex Rails apps with Docker Part 2 : Creating a docker-compose configuration

 Docker compose is perfect for Rails applications that have a lot of moving parts.
 As a consultant, it can be difficult to get a development machine set up with a client's project that has many moving parts which depend on very specific versions of various software packages.
 In a perfect world we would be running the latest version of all of these packages, but as we know, software development is not always perfect or ideal.
 Using docker-compose is a great solution to this dilemma, and doesn't require the developer to pollute their system with many versions of outdated software.

 Containerization can untangle the dependency knot created by the need to install old software and old libraries alongside newer versions of the same software.
 Ideally, this would buy you time to upgrade the application to use the latest and greatest software versions.
 Containerization isn't a perfect solution, as it has its warts and foibles.
-It requires a developer to learn new commands to accomodate their development workflow, but it's worth when working on projects similar to the kind I've described.
+It requires a developer to learn new commands to accommodate their development workflow, but it's worth when working on projects similar to the kind I've described.

 Given that we run one container per service, our containers (or